AriFordsham/GHCWiki/building/using.md

 simply to go to the top of the tree and say `make`.
 The build system has enough dependencies encoded into it that this should rebuild everything that needs to be rebuilt, in the correct order.
-The downside is that it will build everything right though to the stage2 compiler and including all the documentation, which might be overkill if all you wanted to do was to test a small change to GHC.
+The downside is that it will build everything right through to the stage2 compiler and including all the documentation, which might be overkill if all you wanted to do was to test a small change to GHC.